 01 Jul How To Begin Getting In Shape

-But, the big problem is you just don’t know where to begin.
+We understand it can be daunting, you know you want to get fit, you know you want to feel better but the big problem is you just don’t know where to begin.

 Maybe you want to lose weight, maybe you were once super fit but life took over and you can’t remember the last time you exercised or maybe, just maybe you have never exercised in your life (aside from the obligatory PE classes at high school that were oh, so easy to dodge).
 You feel you are right back to where you started, a beginner.

 We’ve all been there, we’ve all had a moment in our lives where we’ve thought enough is enough.
 I want to feel better, I want to be able to walk upstairs without getting out of puff.

 Then you go ‘gung-ho’ doing everything all at once with the greatest magnitude and suddenly you can’t keep up.
 It all becomes overwhelming, you begin to feel like a failure, super disappointed with yourself and your dream of getting fitter and healthier promptly gets put on the back burner (again).

 But what if it didn’t need to be like that?